MSoup/MSoup/README.md

 ## Work-history

 ### Software Engineer - Slalom (April 2023 - Present)
-- Developed and showcased a digital human AI chatbot in front of thousands of project managers, engineers, and business leaders at Google Next Japan 2023 to demonstrate the capabilities of the Google Cloud Platform.
+- Developed and showcased an AI digital human at Google Next 2023 to increase company visibility and employee capabilities.
+The event got thousands of project managers, engineers, and business leaders to demonstrate the capabilities of the Google Cloud Platform.
+This AI was created by leveraging the Google Cloud Platform--serverless cloud functions behind an API Gateway.
+I coded the backend logic and created Terraform modules so that the project could be deployed anywhere.
 - Mentored juniors in the company on git best practices to create a smoother workflow.
 Suggestions included having a dedicated config file to map between projects, rebasing changes on the latest main branch as opposed to merging a lot of commits, and ways to keep commits atomic.
 - Architected and provisioned infrastructure to support a highly available web application in AWS
 - Produced a total cost of ownership estimate for the proposed solution